| |

 platform with antivirus software is a 1-2 Gigahertz

-processor(s) with 1 Gigabyte of Ram.
+processor(s) with 4 Gigabytes of Ram.

 This relatively modest memory configuration will